 If a resident is not fully vaccinated, parties should wear face coverings and maintain the appropriate physical distance.

 Face-covering and physical distancing remain “core principles” for preventing new nursing home outbreaks in federal guidelines.
 To maintain distancing in accordance with guidelines, nursing homes are generally:

 - limiting visitors’ movements within a facility, requiring them to go directly to their loved one's room or a designated visiting area

 - requiring visits to be scheduled in advance

 - regulating the number of people who can visit a resident, and the overall number of visitors on-site, at any given time

 What else can I do to minimize risks to residents?

-Schrack also suggests keeping visits on the short side.
+Schrack also suggests keeping visits on the short side and having them outdoors when possible.
 “The longer you're in a small or enclosed space with somebody, the greater the risk of transmission,” she says.

-Editor's Note: This story has been updated to reflect new information.
+Editor's note: This story, originally published in May 2020, has been updated to reflect new information.